bossanova808/MediaCopier/Readme.md

 *You can run update with `--pretend` to see what it would have done without it actually copying anything*

+#####  Making room for updates by auto-deleting watched stuff

+*If you're running 'update' you can do this just before you do the actual update to remove wathced stuff*

+Install [XBMC File Cleaner](http://wiki.xbmc.org/index.php?title=Add-on:XBMC_File_Cleaner) and configure it to run on demand rather than as a service.
+Set up your delete parameters as needed.
+Add the icon to your home screen (in skin settings) so it is easy to acesss.
+Then, just run as needed before you do the steps below, to make room if required (if you don't do this, repeated update sessions will eventually fill up your drive).

+##### Running an actual update

 OK, every time your friend wants an update, you do it like this:

 `